 But the basic outlines are all the same.
-This is where the similarities get deeper.
+This is where the similarities gets deeper.
 We suffer in clinging and craving.
 The suffering itself is clinging to the five aggregates, feeding on them.
 Then there's the general thirst and desire to feed on things: That's the cause of suffering.
-This is true across the board.
+And this is true across the board.

-The path also contains the same elements for everyone: virtue, concentration, and discernment.
+And the path contains the same elements for everyone: virtue, concentration, and discernment.

-So regardless of your nationality, regardless of the type of mental illness you suffer from-greed, anger, delusion are all different forms of mental illness-the basic structure of the problem and the basic structure of the path to its solution are the same across the board.
+So regardless of your nationality, regardless of the type of mental illness you suffer from-and this is what these all are, greed, anger, delusion are all different forms of mental illness-the basic structure of the problem and the basic structure of the path to its solution are the same across the board.

 The difficulty lies in taking that large structure and applying it to your own particular sufferings, your own particular situation.
 It's as if you have a huge medicine chest.
 You know you have an illness and you have a general idea of what the illness may be, but you may not really understand the specifics.
 So you have to try different medicines, experimenting with them until you finally get one that really works.